 Soon after becoming a libertarian, I tried to imagine how society would function with a far, far smaller government, and I lost no time.
 It was not hard to see the appalling waste government produces, nor the towering inefficiency of its operations.
 I could quickly grasp that most major functions needed to be turned over to free competitive enterprise: health care, welfare, retirement insurance, education–especially education!–air traffic control, environmental protection, “justice,” and yes, even the alleged “defence” industry.
 The lot, pretty well.
 Except roads.

 How, I wondered, could one make a case for privatizing roads?
 American roads are the envy of the world, give or take a few pot-holed city streets.
 Their cost is hard to measure, and so hard to complain about.
 And most of all, to suggest that private road owners would compete for business (how?) and charge fees for usage (again, how?) was to invite ridicule and so undermine one’s overall credibility.
 So I put that particular task on the back burner.
-That was 20 years ago.
+That was twenty years ago.
 Today, it’s front and centre.

 I must still concede that often, governments deliver quality roads.
-I have stood, and ridden, on the Via Appia Antica in Rome; and the 2,000 year old cobblestones still work.
+I have stood, and ridden, on the Via Appia Antica in Rome; and the two thousand year old cobblestones still work.
 I was schooled in England near the remains of Watling Street, one of several Roman roads that radiated out from London to serve the needs of empire, straight as an arrow–and I could cycle over one of its bridges.
 Imperial military planners have built many a fine road, from the Emperor Claudius to Adolph Hitler to Dwight Eisenhower.
 True, individual property rights have been trampled in the process, but hey, society needs your land and you’d be anti-social to resist.
 In fact, you really don’t own it anyway, except by the grace and favour of government, right?

 Not only can government road quality be high, but there’s the economic problem of fees, of use-charging in small sums.
-When I go shopping, I drive half a mile on the government roads of Town A, then two miles on a State road, then 3/4 mile on the road of Town B. How am I to be billed fractions of a penny for these transactions? – surely it’s simpler to pay for roads by some percentage of general taxation, a socialist pot?
+When I go shopping, I drive half a mile on the government roads of Town A, then two miles on a State road, then three-quarter mile on the road of Town B. How am I to be billed fractions of a penny for these transactions? – surely it’s simpler to pay for roads by some percentage of general taxation, a socialist pot?

 Not so fast, I can now say to my collectivist friend.
-Twenty years ago, lasers were in their infancy; today, that shopping trip will likely laser-scan every package you buy, with lightning speed and amazing accuracy, whether it’s priced at $20 or 20 cents or (we can hope) 0.2 cents; and the cost of each scan is negligible.
+Twenty years ago, lasers were in their infancy; today, that shopping trip will likely laser-scan every package you buy, with lightning speed and amazing accuracy, whether it’s priced at twenty dollars or twenty cents or (we can hope) 0.2 cents; and the cost of each scan is negligible.
 Take a trip on many a government Interstate, and toll booths offer an E-Z Pass channel where the same thing is done at a distance of several yards, not inches.
 Discrete capture of billing data in small sums is now entirely feasible; end of one major objection to free-market roads!
 Okay, so it’s no longer so hard to do; but still, why bother? – where’s the big pay-off?
 Let us count the ways.
 And let’s note first and foremost that when a government “owns” roads, it owns not just the stones and tar but the entire management system.
 The alternative of private ownership for profit would transfer those functions along with the hardware, and there’s the win-win-win.